napix/NapixServer/docs/auto-loading.rst

 Once imported, the loader will browse the module to find :class:`napixd.managers.base.Manager` subclasses.

-The loader calls the method :meth:`napixd.managers.base.Manager.detect` and if it returns `True`, the manager class is added to the services of the server.
+The loader check the presence of the `auto_load` attribute on each manager.
+If true, the manager class is added to the root services of the server.

 Auto-reloading
 ==============